DessertWarrior/NetAnime/readMe.md

 2. Install the dependencies using npm run packages.
 3. Create docker images for docker by using docker-compose up -d
 4. Start the development server using npm start.

+### MAKE SURE TO SET A NEW BCRYPT PASSWORD AS CURRENTLY IT IS password1 in .authorization.key.

 ```bash
 npm run packages
 cd server